 6. For men, don’t depend on Circumcision to Lower Your Risk:

-Plenty of HPV Home Test studies exhibit that men who are circumcised have less risk of HPV infection than those who are not.
+Plenty of HPV Home Test studies exhibit that men who are circumcised have less risk of the infection than those who are not.
 Their risk of affecting their female sexual partners is also less.

 Since circumcision independently cannot give a guarantee against such infection.
 Parents should still get their sons vaccines against this virus, regardless of the circumcision status.
-Sexually active men should also take accurate precautions to avoid getting an HPV infection.
+Sexually active men should also take accurate test precautions to avoid getting an HPV infection.
 Since the particular Vaccine is now available for men through age 45, more men can take this step to safeguard their sexual health.

 7. Adopt a healthy way of living